nitingoswami207241-commits/photent/README.md

 # photent
-photent is a esaly photo editor app for kids
+photent is a easy photo editor app for kids